Architecture Description

 actor Clerk as C

-boundary "Store Page" as S
+boundary "Shop Page" as S

 database Relay as R